What is the cumulative IVF success rate?

-Cumulative pregnancy rates/cumulative live birth rates usually reflect the average effectiveness of treatment, not per IVF cycle, but taking into account a few cycles, usually 3-4 of them.
+Cumulative IVF success rates/cumulative live birth rates usually reflect the average effectiveness of treatment, not per IVF cycle, but taking into account a few cycles, usually 3-4.
 Sometimes cumulative pregnancy rates can include, apart from full IVF cycles, frozen embryo transfers.
 You should pay attention to the way this data is presented and ask the clinic about their method of measuring these rates.
 Cumulative IVF statistics can be measured using various methods.
 Usually, fertility clinics do not disclose what exactly was taken into account when creating the statistics.
 From your perspective, the perspective of a patient, such information may be crucial.

 Cumulative pregnancy success rates can also be calculated taking into account frozen embryo transfers, i.e. a patient has had two full IVF cycles but her third cycle was only the transfer of frozen embryos acquired during the previous two cycles.
 When clinics show their cumulative success rates, they may show this as three IVF cycles.

-Cumulative pregnancy / cumulative live birth rates – the higher the better
+Cumulative IVF success rate / cumulative live birth rates – the higher the better

 However, when it comes to IVF success rates, clinics are starting to provide cumulative statistics rather than per cycle.

 Ways of presenting the cumulative pregnancy success rates

 Most often IVF clinics use 2 ways of presenting cumulative statistics of treatment:

 Some clinics show success rates calculated for each IVF cycle of a given patient – that is, if the statistics are based on three cycles, the graph will consist of three bars, each signifying a patient with a specific number of performed IVF cycles (fig. 1).
 The graph below shows that 59% of patients get pregnant after the first cycle, 65% after the second cycle and 89% after the third IVF cycle.